THE HOMEOWNER PAINTING LIKE A PRO

 Art teachers can be very critical and discouraging.
 They look for a particular style and certain characteristics from each student.
 One would give me very good grades and another one not so much.
 It’s a very subjective business.

-I once did a charcoal rendition of Michelangelo’s Moses and it turned out very well with a lot of character.
-But I embellished the details and made the figure very angry looking.
+I once did a charcoal rendition of Michelangelo’s Moses and it turned out very well and displayed a lot of character in the facial features.
+But I embellished the details and made the figure somewhat angry looking.
 Two protuberances behind his head were detailed in such a way as to give the finished work the appearance of Satan.
 No one wanted to hang the artwork in their house.
 Too bad.
 It was well done.

 Turning Talents Elsewhere